StackOverflowIsBetterThanAnyAI/wcag-compliant-accessible-library/README.md

 I'm currently writing my <strong>bachelor's thesis</strong>.

-I am focussing on digital accessibility on the internet.
+The topic is about digital accessibility on the internet.

 In order to improve digital accessibility, I have created this TypeScript React component library as part of this work.